 The screening and interviewing piece of the process generally takes the longest for organizations to conduct, in turn making it the most frustrating for both candidates and the hiring team.
 When you’re auditing this piece, look for unnecessary steps that could shorten the process (even a little bit)!

-- Pre-hire assessment - analyze time to complete
+- Pre-hire assessment

-Try to make screening and interviewing to help cut back on time.
+Try to make screening and interviewing shorter by asking new or different candidate screening questions or involving fewer interviewers in the process.
 If your candidates have to endure several interviews to make it through, look for duplicate questions that can be nixed.
 If you commonly waste time with technical difficulties, think about making a technology checklist you can send to candidates to check their tech before any interviews.

 These steps are small and might only shave a few minutes, but every second counts when trying to hold on to those valuable A Player candidates.

 Now that you have an idea of how your company’s candidate experience feels and what needs improvement, find out if it aligns with what candidates think.
 Gather feedback on recruiting and onboarding experiences from your new hires with an employee survey like we use at ClearCompany.